 Stargaze & Watch the Sunrise from a Luxury Bubble Tent

 Just a 15-minute truck ride through the roadless desert from Rum Village, Wadi Rum Night Camp is a beautiful glamp-ground with three sizes of luxury tents—but what people come from all over the world to experience are the bubbles.
-Named the "Full of Stars Hotel," this collection of inflated, domed structures are made partially of transparent plastic, and they bring you as close to the outdoors as possible without, well, being outdoors.
+Named the "Full of Stars Hotel," this collection of inflated, domed structures is made partially of transparent plastic, and they bring you as close to the outdoors as possible.
 Guests fall asleep under the brilliant night sky from the comfort of real beds (complete with high-end linens) and wake up to an unreal desert panorama.
-The bubbles are temperature controlled, and each has their own private bathroom and small patio.
+The bubbles are temperature controlled, and each has its own private bathroom and small patio.

 Book a "Martian Dome" at this Family-Friendly Tourist Camp